How much is council tax in the UK?

 Typical figures use the England Band D average (£2,392) and statutory band ratios.
 Your actual bill depends on which council issues it.
 For an exact figure, visit the GOV.UK council tax band lookup.

-For an identical Band D property, the cheapest English council (Westminster) charges £971 and the dearest (Rutland) charges £2,538.
+For an identical Band D property, the cheapest English council (Wandsworth) charges £1,028 and the dearest (Dorset) charges £2,765.
 Inner-London boroughs dominate the cheapest list.
 Rural unitary authorities tend to top the dearest list.

 Discounts most households miss